youneshenniwrites/Plush/README.md

 ![Plush](https://user-images.githubusercontent.com/26605247/56092404-a2808780-5eb3-11e9-82de-60f9a651ceee.png)

 Plush is a full-stack mobile application for pictures sharing.
-It uses Expo and React Native for the front end, AWS Amplify as the back-end service, and the API service is made using graphQL.
+It uses Expo and React Native for the front end, AWS Amplify as the back-end service, and the API service is built with GraphQL.

 ## Overview